 So, we’ve dealt with sulfur (used in the vineyard), and sulfites (used in winemaking), so what about sulfides?

 Whereas sulfites are oxidised sulfur-containing compounds, sulfides are reduced sulfur compounds.
 They are one of the groups of compounds that are classed as volatile sulfur compounds that cause the wine fault widely known as reduction.
 As well as sulfides, this group also includes mercaptans (also called thiols) and thioesters.
-The most famous sulphide is hydrogen sulphide, a gas made by yeasts during fermentation.
-If the yeasts are stressed they can make enough of this so that the wine smells of rotten eggs and drains.
+The most famous sulphide is hydrogen sulfide, a gas made by yeasts during fermentation.
+If the yeasts are stressed they can make enough of this so that the wine smells of boiled eggs and drains.